PiranhaV/Talit_Projekt_2024/design_project_docs/design_doc_dario.md

 In a second step a second mounting system will be constructed to hold an infrared camera with which the sun will be tracked.
 This mounting will be adjusted so that the sun is always centered on the infrared sensor.
 The azimuth and elevation data gained this way will then be applied to the solar mountings in real time.

+A simple model of the mouting can be found in the motor_placement.obj file.
+The mouting and the solar panel are very roughly estimated to weigh around 60-80g.

 The calculations required for the movements will be made using an Arduino of yet to be defined model.

 ## Possible Issues ##